-Interns conduct a minimum of ten outreach programs (at least two networking outreaches, two tabling events, and five presentation/facilitation outreaches).
+Interns conduct a minimum of six outreach programs.
 They also participate in a critical incident and/or crisis debriefing if available.
 Interns also have the opportunity to develop a more in-depth and specific outreach program for a targeted group of students.
 Year-long consultation projects are typically with underserved communities.
 Past consultation projects have provided privilege awareness workshops with targeted groups, and worked with students who are a part of the Accessible Education Center, the International Student Office, the LGBTQIA+ community, and PathwayOregon, as well as Asian American, Pacific Islander, and Native Hawaiian students.

-This one hour, weekly or bi-weekly meeting of all UCTC staff includes general announcements, policy discussions, educational presentations, and activity planning.
+This one hour, weekly or bi-weekly meeting of all CS staff includes general announcements, policy discussions, educational presentations, and activity planning.
 The meeting provides an opportunity to observe, process, and evaluate system issues relating to the Counseling Center and university environment.
-In addition, other campus partners may join staff meetings and discuss potential ways in which the UCTC can collaborate with them.
+In addition, other campus partners may join staff meetings and discuss potential ways in which the CS can collaborate with them.

 Interns are encouraged to become involved in workshops and professional meetings, professional reading, research activities, and the completion of dissertation requirements.